cikelengfeng/HTTPIDL/README.md

 Then, run the following command：
 `python Pods/HTTPIDL/Sources/Compiler/HTTPIDL.py -d /your/httpidl/directory -o /your/httpidl/idl_output`

-Then, request and response code file is placed in /your/httpidl/idl_output, generated code like following:
+Then, request and response code file is placed in /your/httpidl/idl_output, generate following code:
 ```
 import Foundation
 import HTTPIDL